Jahirul-Islam-Jantu/AttandanceSystemProject/server/command.md

 yarn add -D nodemon // this will add a auto server restarter. after add this starter you have to add a line on package.JSON file in the script "dev":"nodemon filename.js" (file name could be anything) npm run dev // this command will run automatically your server after every file save.

+yarn add mongoose // to create a mongoose library
  -->